Toward Manifest Relationality in Transformers via Symmetry Reduction: Conclusions

 We outline a conceptual framework for relational, symmetry-reduced transformer architectures, in which: \begin{enumerate} \item Internal representation frames are dressed by replacing coordinate-dependent vectors with relational invariants, and attention mechanisms are rewritten in invariant relational form. \item Optimization dynamics are studied on reduced parameter spaces, eliminating motion along redundant symmetry orbits. \end{enumerate} Together, these would yield a framework in which representations, attention, optimization, and structure are all formulated in manifestly relational (with invariant weights and equivariant vector carriers).

-Of course, both standard dot-product attention and explicit relational matrices involve pairwise token interactions and therefore have $O(n^2)$ interaction structure.
-Standard implementations propagate per-token vectors and compute pairwise scores on the fly, whereas a fully relational formulation may choose to store relational objects across layers.
+Of course, both standard dot-product attention and explicit relational matrices involve pairwise token interactions and therefore {retain an $O(n^2)$ interaction structure in sequence length.} Standard implementations propagate per-token vectors and compute pairwise scores on the fly, whereas a fully relational formulation may choose to store relational objects across layers.
 Storing relational objects across depth can increase memory unless one uses low-rank/sparse parameterizations or recomputation strategies.

+{Empirical evaluation of these ideas is left for future work (possibly collaborative).
+In particular, whether symmetry reduction yields measurable gains in wall-clock training time, memory consumption, or convergence speed relative to standard transformer implementations is an open implementation-dependent question that requires dedicated benchmarking on shared tasks and matched model budgets.
+The present paper provides the conceptual and mathematical framework needed to formulate such comparisons precisely, but does not itself report experimental results.}

-Empirical evaluation of these ideas remains future (possibly collaborative) work.
-For practical implementations, besides testing accuracy, one should also track performance metrics such as: \begin{itemize} \item Training loss curves (does the invariant version converge faster or more stably?), \item Sensitivity to random initialization (variance across 20-50 seeds), \item Effective rank of internal representations or parameter matrices (does symmetry reduction lead to lower effective dimensionality?), \item Qualitative attention patterns (are they more interpretable in the relational case?). \end{itemize}
+{For future practical implementations, beyond predictive accuracy one should also track resource and optimization metrics such as:} \begin{itemize} \item Training loss curves (does the invariant version converge faster or more stably?), \item Sensitivity to random initialization (variance across 20-50 seeds), \item Effective rank of internal representations or parameter matrices (does symmetry reduction lead to lower effective dimensionality?), \item Qualitative attention patterns (are they more interpretable in the relational case?). \end{itemize}

-Future directions include developing scalable implementations of invariant relational attention and designing optimizers that operate directly on reduced parameter spaces.
+Future directions include developing scalable implementations of invariant relational attention and designing optimizers that operate directly on reduced parameter spaces. {We also note that introducing architectural inductive biases -- for instance, through locality, hierarchy, or constrained attention patterns -- is complementary in spirit to the present proposal.
+Such biases may improve optimization and generalization for reasons different from symmetry reduction, and studying their interplay with the reduced relational variables proposed here would be an interesting direction for future work.}

 More broadly, symmetry reduction provides a unifying lens for understanding representation and learning dynamics in modern ML.
 By removing redundant d.o.f., we move toward models whose internal structure directly reflects the relational organization of the data they process.
 We hope this framework opens new avenues for both theoretical analysis and practical architecture design in deep learning.